Building A Budget With Allocations - All Flexibility Levels

 Special Education SBB Weight Allocation

 The special education per student weight is 0.3 times the base weight.
-Thus, schools receive $1,792 of additional funding on top of the base student weight for any student with an IEP.
+Thus, schools receive additional funding on top of the base student weight for any student with an IEP.
 This funding should be used to budget for positions or goods and services to support special education programming at the school.

-Menus of Options
+Menu of Options

 Schools may use their supplemental Special Education SBB Weight allocation to budget for any of the below special education positions or to budget for supplies and services for student programming.